 This eight herb oral essiac formula has never been published so as to protect the accuracy and ethical usage of the formula.

-During a variety of clinical trials, Dr. Brusch and Rene Caisse tried administering capsules, tablets, tinctures, and other methods.
-The most successful method of administering essiac was to keep the brewed essiac in liquid form, a.k.a.
-Essiac tea or Essiac juice.
+During a variety of clinical trials, Dr. Brusch and Rene Caisse tried administering essiac using capsules, tablets, tinctures, and other methods.
+The most successful method of administering essiac was found to be taking the brewed essiac in liquid form, which is what we call Essiac tea today.
+They determined the ideal brewing method for best results as well as the ideal form of herbs, which was powdered herbs.

 To summarize, those "in the know" use eight herb essiac, and turn up their nose at the four herb essiac sold at too high a price by almost every herbalist around.